-The Bachelor of Science degree is designed to provide students with a strong foundation in computer science and related disciplines.
-The degree also provides students with experience in mastering problem-solving skills relevant to the business, scientific, and public sectors.
+The Bachelor of Science in Computer Science degree is designed to provide students with a strong foundation in computer science and experience in mastering problemsolving skills relevant to the business, scientific, and public sectors.

-Graduates of the Bachelor of Science in Computer Science degree program have been successful in earning advanced degrees and in pursuing careers in research and application-oriented positions in business, industry, government, and education.
-The diversity of course offerings and rigorous degree requirements ensure that B.S. graduates acquire the knowledge necessary to support their career goals.
+Graduates of the Bachelor of Science in Computer Science degree program have been successful in earning advanced degrees and in pursuing careers in research and applicationoriented positions in business, industry, government, and education.
+The diversity of course offerings and rigorous degree requirements ensure that B.S. in Computer Science graduates acquire the knowledge necessary to support their career goals, including the breadth of knowledge required to pursue advanced computing degrees.
+Students will become proficient in programming, software testing and analysis; learn about the design principles and implementation of programming languages, elementary computer architecture and organization, reduced instruction set computing, and operating systems; and complete a software engineering project that requires them to participate in all phases of the software life cycle.
+The B.S. in Computer Science is offered in both onground and online formats.